SYNOPSIS

 --package-logfile file

 tlmgr logs all package actions (install, remove, update, failed updates, failed restores) to a separate log file, by default TEXMFSYSVAR/web2c/tlmgr.log.
-This option allows you to select a different file for that.
-This is separate from normal logging; for that, see the option -v below, and TeXLive::TLUtils.
+This option allows you to specify a different file for the log.

 --pause

 This option makes tlmgr wait for user input before exiting.
-Useful on Windows to avoid command windows disappearing.
+Useful on Windows to avoid disappearing command windows.

 --persistent-downloads